 The British Government says it will support efforts to give a posthumous pardon for Alan Turing.
 This important development was announced on Friday as the House of Lords was debating a bill to pardon Turing.

 Here’s more from the Daily Mail.
-“In the House of Lords yesterday, Lord Ahmad of Wimbledon, a whip, said the Government… Read More
+“In the House of Lords yesterday, ed Lord Ahmad of Wimbledon, a… Read More

 Date: July 21, 2013 | Author: admin | Category: Turing Film | No Comments |